-However, if you listen between the lines — and you don’t have to dig too dip — Grant doesn’t not have too much love for the no money down (NMD) approach to investing.
+However, if you listen between the lines—and you don’t have to dig too dip—Grant doesn’t not have too much love for the no money down approach to investing.
 He makes this point of view known elsewhere as well.
-In fact, Grant and those who agree with his point of view don’t see NMD as investing at all.
+In fact, Grant and those who agree with his point of view don’t see no money down as investing at all.

 Since you absolutely can’t argue with Grant’s success, and he obviously must be taken very seriously, where does this leave Ben Leybovich, Brandon Turner, and 95% of the people on the BiggerPockets Forums and this blog?
 ‘Cause I hate to break it to Grant (like he cares), but most people have neither the kind of money to facilitate his style of investing nor the capacity to form businesses that can throw off this capital.

-Why NMD is Not Investing According to Grant
+Why No Money Down Is Not Investing According to Grant

 I am not going to argue this point of view – his is the most bulletproof model.
 Liquidity is the mother of safety in many ways, and relative to this, a business has much more potential to generate meaningful cash flow than does real estate.
 Grant’s formula is one that many successful investors have used: